• City & RTO

 Impact of Vehicle Depreciation on Car Insurance Premiums

-The vehicle depreciation rate directly influences car insurance premium amounts.
+The car depreciation rate has a direct impact on the car insurance premium amount.
 The policy premium for vehicle insurance is calculated with the IDV, which is the maximum amount your car insurance company gives in case of total loss or theft of the insured four-wheeler.

-Since a car's value decreases over time, so does its IDV.
+A car's value decreases over time, and so does its IDV.
 Thus, it results in a lower car insurance premium and smaller claim amount settlements.
 Moreover:

 • Since the depreciation lowers the original value of the vehicle & its parts, the car depreciation rate affects the reimbursement amount for vehicle repairs.